Do you want to talk with others about climate change, but you’re not quite sure how?

 Why bother?
 Lockdown has made us question so many things, and change many habits.
 Let’s take this time to reflect.

-Your Climate Conversation is an opportunity to prioritise the actions you can personally take, and to tell us what you think needs to be done district-wide.
+Your Climate Conversation is an opportunity to have that conversation, prioritise the actions you can personally take, and to tell us what you think needs to be done district-wide.

 - There are eight questions and activities

 - The whole Climate Conversation takes about 2 hours.

 It’s been designed by Sustainable St Albans, to be used locally, but nearly everything is relevant wherever you live, so please do share it!

 - Agree with your group, business, or household a time to meet, in person, or online.
 Set aside 2 hours; either in one go or as two one-hour sessions.